Adil Aliyev: Early life and education

 Adil Aliyev was born on 25 September 1969 in Makhta village in the Sharur District, Nakhichevan ASSR, Azerbaijan SSR, Soviet Union.
 He graduated from the Baku sports boarding school in 1987.
 Adil Aliyev has been a Master of Sports since 1992.
-He graduated from the Higher Military Naval Academy named after St. Petersburg Naval Institute, Russian Federation in 1992.
+He graduated from the engineering and navigation department of the M. V Frunze Higher Naval School in Leningrad and the Police Academy of Azerbaijan, and completed his master’s studies and got a PhD degree at the Baku State University.
 He served as an officer in the Azerbaijani Military Naval Forces from 1992 to 1993.